Medical Reviewer

 Everyone’s alcohol recovery needs are unique, which is why treatment centers typically offer several different levels of care that can best align with your specific needs:

 • Medical Detoxification (Detox): Detoxification, commonly referred to as detox, is the process of intentionally removing alcohol from the body.
-This procedure is often conducted under close supervision in settings like medical facilities or specialized detox centers.
+This procedure is often conducted under close supervision in medical facilities or specialized detox centers.
 The primary aim of alcohol detox is to safely manage the physical symptoms of withdrawal while preparing individuals for further treatment and rehabilitation.

 • Medically Managed Care: Medically managed care combines medical knowledge with therapy to assist patients in their recovery journey.
 This approach involves continuous monitoring by medical professionals who customize treatments and coordinate with other team members.
 By addressing both physical and psychological aspects of patients’ conditions, this holistic approach aims to foster overall healing and sustained well-being.